jameslihua/PDMISeg/README.md

 Start the testing process in just three steps.

-First, download the ADNI1 dataset from Google Drive.
+First, download the ADNI1 dataset from Google Drive(https://drive.google.com/drive/folders/1cu-XL9Ju5YTn6N6OTuhSctNoBLbIeA6c?usp=sharing).
 Unzip the compressed file to obtain the dataset, then place the dataset into the dataset directory while maintaining the directory structure dataset/ADNI/ADNI1-M-TRAIN.

 Similarly, place the other files in the same manner as the ADNI1-M-TRAIN.